April 1, 2026

 The Duty of Reasonable Care

-Both developers (the software companies) and deployers (the property managers using the software) have a legal "duty of reasonable care" to protect consumers from algorithmic discrimination.
-This is defined as any condition in which the use of an AI system results in unlawful differential treatment based on protected classifications like race, religion, sex, or disability.
+Both developers (the software companies) and deployers (the property managers using the “High Risk AI System”) have a legal "duty of reasonable care" to protect consumers from algorithmic discrimination.
+This is defined as any condition in which the use of an AI system results in unlawful differential treatment based on protected classes like race, religion, sex, or disability.

 Requirements for Property Managers (Deployers)